 How Does the Divorce Process Work

-Currently one spouse will file a petition for divorce showing the grounds relied on.
+Currently, one spouse will file a petition for divorce showing the grounds relied on.
 If his or her partner chooses not to defend (the normal situation) then the petition can proceed to the first stage of the actual divorce process, Decree Nisi quickly.
 Quickly bearing in mind Court delays is usually 2-3 months.
-It is good practice among family lawyers to agree the basis of a divorce petition before it is filed, to ensure that it is not defended.
+It is a good practice among family lawyers to agree on the basis of a divorce petition before it is filed, to ensure that it is not defended.

 Sensible couples also sort out all matters concerning finances and the children either before the Petition is filed, or after it is filed but before the Decree Absolute, which is the final decree of divorce.
 Decree Absolute can only be obtained 6 weeks and 1 day after Decree Nisi at the earliest.

 Peter Martin, Head of the family team at OGR Stock Denton Solicitors, said: “It appears that from reports that Ant McPartlin and Lisa Armstrong are equally sharing their very substantial family assets.

 “This means that the couple has behaved sensibly in trying to sort matters out without litigation.